milaboratory/docs/docs/mixcr/reference/mixcr-align.md

 # `mixcr align`

-Aligns raw sequencing data against V-, D-, J- and C- gene segment references library database for specified species.
-If the input sequences have barcodes (UMIs, cell barcodes etc.), MiXCR allows to parse barcodes using powerful [pattern matching syntax](./ref-tag-pattern.md) and assign them to every alignment.
-Additionally, read trimming may be applied if corresponding options are specified.
+Aligns raw sequencing data against V-, D-, J- and C- gene segment library database for selected species.
+For tagged data (molecular / cell / sample barcodes), MiXCR allows to extract tags using powerful [pattern matching syntax](ref-tag-pattern.md) and assign them to every alignment.
+Tags may be also extracted and assigned to alignments based on [sample sheets](ref-samples-table.md) or directly from the sequencing read headers using regex.
+Trimming of artificial sequences (primers or adapters) can be done using [tag patterns](ref-tag-pattern.md) before actual alignment happens.
+Quality-guided read trimming may be applied if corresponding options are used.
+A powerful [file name expansion](ref-input-file-name-expansion.md) functionality allows to take and process a batch of raw sequencing files at once on the fly and optionally assign molecular, cell and sample barcodes extracted from the file names.
+[Sample tables](ref-samples-table.md) allow to analyze several patient samples at once using sample barcodes that may be picked up from all possible sources.
 MiXCR supports paired-end and single-end [`.fastq`](https://en.wikipedia.org/wiki/FASTQ_format), [`.fasta`](https://en.wikipedia.org/wiki/FASTA_format), [`.bam` and `.sam`](https://en.wikipedia.org/wiki/Binary_Alignment_Map) formats.

 ![](./pics/align-light.svg#only-light)
 ![](./pics/align-dark.svg#only-dark)

+Raw alignments are the basic pieces of information in MiXCR.
+They are used to assemble clones and reconstruct contigs.
+Alignments are also used to debug sequencing library and identify wet lab issues.

+The aligners are rigorously optimized to take into account a great variety of peculiarities caused by the complex nature of adaptive immunity, different library preparation protocols and various wet lab issues.
+In most cases, to get maximum of your data one just need to pick up a right preset from the [comprehensive list of available ones](overview-built-in-presets.md).
+Preset contains all the optimized parameters for the corresponding type of data / protocol.
+For custom protocols, MiXCR provides a set of high-level parameters allowing to specify the basic library architecture; aligners will use it to automatically fine tune every aspect of the procedure and produce the most precise alignments.
+One can also access the low level of the aligners and modify any of the hundreds parameters such as various thresholds, scoring matrices, gene alignment algorithm types and others.

 ## Command line options